 Once you reach the base of the Old Man of Storr, there are tons of places to stop and have a break or a picnic lunch.
 The views are incredible, so budget some extra time to soak it all in.

-There are warning signs around some of the trails up top warning of a danger of falling rocks.
+There are warning signs around some of the upper trails about the danger of falling rocks.

 The trail coming back down is pretty steep.
 Kids often slip on steep gravel paths, so you may want to hold hands when hiking the Old Man of Storr with kids.